List of Kenyans who lost their lives in the Finance Bill protests

 Recommended articles

-These protests, sparked by widespread discontent with the proposed tax hikes and economic measures, have seen numerous clashes between demonstrators and police forces.
+These protests, sparked by widespread discontent with the proposed tax hikes and economic measures, saw numerous clashes between demonstrators and police forces.

-Amid the chaos, several lives have been lost.
-According to Police Reforms Working Group Kenya (PRWG-K), about 23 protestors have been shot and killed in Nairobi.
+Amid the chaos, several lives were lost.
+According to the Kenya National Commission on Human Rights (KNCHR), 39 people died & 361 were injured in the protests countrywide.

 Rex Kanyike